hssb-racers/racers-ledger/README.md

 Extract this mod so `RACErsLedger.dll` is placed like this: `Hardspace Shipbreaker\BepInEx\plugins\RACErsLedger.dll`.

-## (temporary) Viewing the BepinEx console to see salvage logs while file/stream output isn't implemented
+## Viewing the BepinEx console to see logging info in realtime, if you're into that

 After following Installation instructions (above), run `Shipbreaker.exe` once.
 You can close it after you get to the main menu.